Zwerg93/Musictech/README.md

 # about

-i createt this project because i hatet all existing streaming apps.
+i created this project because i hatet all existing streaming apps.
 All of them were ugly, expensive or flooded with advertising.
 So i startet to develop this project for school, and startet do like the things I createt.
 So i started working on the app privately and add more and more features.
 In the end I want to have an application i actually want to use.

 # todo